Adam Thielen Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Season Stats

-- Thielen's stat line this year features 50 catches for 542 yards and seven touchdowns.
-He averages 60.2 yards per game, and has been targeted 73 times.
+- Thielen has put up 50 catches for 542 yards and seven touchdowns this year.
+He has been targeted 73 times and averages 60.2 receiving yards.

 - Thielen has been the target of 21.4% (73 total) of his team's 341 passing attempts this season.